Omaima-Q/Net_practice_42/README.md

 The HTTP protocol determines how the text you are reading right now should be sent from the web server — the remote computer that stores the information — to your web browser, over the Internet.

 The protocol also describes how your browser should talk to the web server in order to initiate the data exchange.

+Many other software parts must be TCP/IP compliant.

+**For example**, the operating system running on your device has to implement several protocols from the TCP/IP suite, in order to provide Internet capabilities to the entire system (web browser included!).

+## TCP/IP is about the software side of things

+You won't find instructions on how to build networks, how signals should travel through cables and so on: the TCP/IP protocol stack is designed to be hardware independent and may be implemented on top of any physical technology.

+**For example**, some IETF engineers during the April Fool's day designed the IP over Avian Carriers (IPoAC): a proposal to carry Internet traffic by birds such as homing pigeons.